planetbeing/homebridge-foscam-ng/README.md

   * "triggerInterval": Time in seconds (5-15) to consider the motion detection triggered after detecting a motion, suppressing additional detection of motion during that time period.
 Defaults to 5. (optional)
   * "sensitivity": 0 for low, 1 for normal, 2 for high, 3 for lower, 4 for lowest.
 Defaults to 1. (optional)
+* "speaker": Add to configure speaker settings.
+Defaults to enabled. (optional)
+  * "enabled": Set to false to disable.
+Defaults to true. (optional)
+  * "compression": Set to false to disable compression.
+No compression can result in better quality at the cost of 8 times more bandwidth.
+Defaults to true. (optional)
+  * "gain": This is gain in decibels to boost the speaker volume.
+Defaults to 0. (optional)